isomerpages/nlb-nas-corporate/_outreach/Laws of Our Land.md

 <p>The main drop-off point for cars and taxis is located at Coleman Street
 Entrance.
 The nearest alternative drop off is located at The Adelphi.</p>
 <h3>CONTACT US</h3>
-<p>For general information on the exhibition, please refer to our Frequently
-Asked Questions</p>
 <p>If you have any enquiries about the National Archives of Singapore or
 other questions or feedback on the exhibition, please write to us at:
 <a href="mailto:nas@nlb.gov.sg" rel="noopener noreferrer nofollow" target="_blank">nas@nlb.gov.sg</a>